thiagozs/catbreeds/README.md

 We use SemVer for versioning.
 You can see the versions available by checking the tags on this repository.

 For more details about our license model, please take a look at the [LICENSE](https://github.com/thiagozs/hostgator-challenge/blob/master/LICENCE) file

+## Little atention

+Guys, I would like to say that at the time of the covid-19 crisis, right now I really need that position.
+The startup I'm currently working on is not doing very well.
+I have a newborn daughter and my payment is the only one in my house.
+Pick me!
+Thanks for all =)

+Made with love.

 **2020, thiagozs**